slds-lmu/dl4nlp/content/chapters/07_gpt/07_04_tasks.md

 weight: 7004
 ---

-GPT-3 has X-shot abilities.
-This chapters purpose is to illustrate GPT-3's performance in various X-shot setting and to giev an overview on relevant tasks and benchmarks
+GPT-3 has X-shot abilities, meaning it is able to perform tasks with minimal or even no task-specific training data.
+This chapter provides an overview over various different tasks and illustrates the X-shot capabilities of GPT-3.
+Additionally you will be introduced to relevant benchmarks.

 <!--more-->